 If you are experiencing the symptoms described on this page, have used our Symptom Checker page and think you have an enlarged prostate gland, the next thing you should do is to have the diagnosis confirmed by your doctor.

 This visit should be fairly straightforward as in most cases, a diagnosis can be made on the medical history and symptoms.
-However, in order to exclude other causes of your symptoms, the visit may involve an internal examination to assess the size of your prostate gland and blood tests.
+However, in order to exclude other causes of your symptoms, (including prostate cancer) the visit may involve an internal examination to assess the size of your prostate gland and blood tests.

 Having formed a diagnosis, your doctor will be in a position to discuss treatment options with you.
 In general, the treatment of an enlarged prostate will depend on the severity of your symptoms.